wkaisertexas/ScreenTimeLapse/README.md

 ## Local Development

-To develop Dub locally, you will need to clone and open this repository in XCode.
+To develop ScreenTimeLapse locally, you will need to clone and open this repository in XCode.

 Once that's done, you can use the following commands to run the app locally: